mattseabrook/v64tng/README.md

 ## Prerequisites

-### Linux Development Environment (Cross-Compilation)
+### Linux Development Environment

-The primary development environment uses Arch Linux (or derivatives) with the following toolchain:
+The v64tng engine is built exclusively on Linux, cross-compiling to Windows executables.
+The recommended distribution is Arch Linux (or derivatives like Manjaro), though any distribution with a modern Clang/LLVM toolchain will work.

 ```bash
 # Core compilation toolchain